Minxing-Zheng/Network_Motif_Similarity/README.md

 # Network_ExtremeValue_Bootstrap

-This is the repo for the Bootstrapping Network Max Degree Distribution project which is advised by [Prof. Keith Levin](https://stat.wisc.edu/staff/levin-keith/) at UW Madison
+This is the repo for the "Network Similarity Testing using Network Motif density vector" porject which is advised by [Prof. Arash Amini](http://www.stat.ucla.edu/~arashamini/) at UCLA